sqlxpert/lights-off-aws/README.md

 unchanged.
 Capitalize **E**nable in the tag keys, just as in the parameter name.

-Not every resource needs to be deleted and recreated based on the `Enable` parameter.
-You need only condition creation of _expensive_ resources on the `Enable` parameter.
+Not every resource needs to be deleted and recreated; you need only condition the creation of _expensive_ resources on the `Enable` parameter.
 In the AWS Client VPN stack, the server and client certificates, endpoints and network security groups are always retained, because they don't cost anything.
 The expensive VPN attachments can be deleted and recreated with no need to reconfigure VPN clients.
 </details>

 ## Extensibility